lshpaner/eda_toolkit/paper.md

 thresholds or robust statistics.
 This helps detect data quality issues early, understanding variable spreads, and guiding preprocessing decisions.

-Using `kde_distributions()`, the age distribution is visibly right-skewed, with the KDE curve showing a longer upper tail.
-Most individuals are younger to middle-aged, while older ages are less common.
-The mean (blue dashed) slightly exceeds the median (black dashed), reinforcing the skew.
-Most values fall within ±1 standard deviation (purple dashed, ~25–55 years). ±2 and ±3 SD bands (green, gray) span nearly the full range, though ages over 70 or under 10 are rare.
-This skewness and the few extreme values justify applying a Box-Cox transformation to improve normality for modeling.
+Using `kde_distributions()`, the age variable shows a right skew, with the KDE curve extending into a longer upper tail.
+The population is concentrated in younger to middle ages, with older individuals less frequent.
+The mean (blue dashed) lies slightly above the median (black dashed), confirming the skew.
+Most observations fall within ±1 standard deviation (purple dashed, ~25–55 years), while ±2 and ±3 SD bands (green and gray) cover nearly the full range.
+Ages above 70 or below 10 are uncommon.

 Figure 2: Distribution of Age